Royal Rivalry: Men's basketball

 During their tenures in the CAA, ODU defeated JMU in 4 conference tournament championships.
 JMU holds their basketball games at Atlantic Union Bank Center; ODU at Chartway Arena.

+Women's basketball

+JMU holds their basketball games at Atlantic Union Bank Center; ODU at Chartway Arena.

 Soccer

 Men's soccer

-James Madison leads the all-time series in soccer 19–13–8.
+James Madison leads the all-time series in soccer 20–14–9.